A Martinez: Television

 The majority of his acting roles have been on television.
 He had a significant appearance, playing the stable hand Luis, who aids Little Joe on the Bonanza episode "Gideon the Good" in 1970.
 Also in 1970 he appeared in the episode "Log 114--The Hero" on Adam-12.
 He had a recurring role on All in the Family as a helper at Archie's bar.
 In 1973, he appeared in the Hawaii Five-O episode "A Bullet for El Diablo".
 In 1974, he appeared in an episode of the short-lived ABC police drama Nakia.
 In 1976, he played a novice bullfighter in the Columbo episode "A Matter of Honor".
-Martinez appeared as Tranquilino Marquez in three episodes of the mini-series Centennial in 1979.

-In 1979 episode of Quincy, M.E., "Walk Softly Through the Night", he played a pre-med student.

-In 1979, Martinez made an appearance on Barney Miller, playing Claudio Ortiz in the sixth-season episode, "The DNA Story".
-He returned in 1981 to portray Joseph Montoya in the episode "The Doll".
+In January 1979, Martinez appeared as Tranquilino Marquez in three episodes of the mini-series Centennial.
+In February, 1979, he played a pre-med student in a two-part episode of Quincy, M.E., titled, "Walk Softly Through the Night".
+In March, 1979, Martinez made an appearance in the sixth season of Barney Miller, playing Claudio Ortiz in the episode, "The DNA Story".
+He returned to Barney Miller in March, 1981, during season seven to portray Joseph Montoya in the episode, "The Doll".

-Martinez played a grape picker in 1982 on CBS's Falcon Crest, Native American 'Low Wolf' on the short-lived Born to the Wind, and a police detective in the 1983–1984 series Whiz Kids.
+In 1982, Martinez played a grape picker in CBS's Falcon Crest, a 'lone wolf' Native American in the short-lived series Born to the Wind, and a police detective in the 1983–1984 series Whiz Kids.
 In 1983 he had a guest role in a Season 5 episode of Hart to Hart as Jose.
-From 1984-1992 he played the role of Cruz Castillo on the daytime soap opera Santa Barbara.
+From 1984 to 1992 he played the role of Cruz Castillo on the daytime soap opera Santa Barbara.
 Martinez has also worked on prime time television, including starring roles in series such as Profiler and L.A.
 Law.